 Seal-watching on Ameland

-The Wadden Sea is one of the most beautiful natural areas in the Netherlands, and Ameland is the place to see seals up close.
-Around the island, hundreds of harbour and grey seals often rest on the sandbanks or pop their heads out of the water in curiosity.
-Whether you join a boat tour or watch from the beach: seal-watching on Ameland is an experience you won’t soon forget.
+Ameland is the place to see seals up close.
+Hundreds of common and grey seals live on and around the island, regularly resting on the sandbanks or curiously poking their heads above the water.
+Whether you go by boat or watch from the beach, seal watching on Ameland is an experience you won't soon forget.

 Where can you watch seals?

 You have the best chance to spot seals at low tide, when they like to lie on the sandbanks of the Wadden Sea.
 Popular spots are the Oerdplaat on the east side of Ameland and the sandbanks near Hollum.
-With binoculars you can often see them right from the beach or the dike.
-On calm days they even sometimes swim close to the coast.
+With binoculars you can sometimes see them right from the beach, especially on calm days they sometimes swim close to the coast.

-If you really want to admire the seals up close, join an organised seal-watching trip departing from the harbour of Nes.
-The skippers know the Wadden Sea inside out and know exactly where the seals like to rest.
-On the trip you hear more about the seals’ life, the tides and the unique Wadden ecosystem.
-A seal-watching trip appeals to young and old alike.
+Would you like to see the seals up close?
+Then join an organised seal-watching trip from the harbour of Nes.
+The captains know the Wadden Sea inside out and know exactly where to find the animals.
+During the tour, you will learn more about the life of seals, the tides and the unique ecosystem of the Wadden Sea.
+A special experience for young and old!

 Did you know…